 Salary and benefits

-Neuroprep scholars are paid employees of Washington University who have access to generous benefits provided by the school, including health and dental insurance and a free public transportation pass.
+Neuroprep trainees are paid employees of Washington University who have access to generous benefits provided by the school, including health and dental insurance and a free public transportation pass.